Until 2019 shipping small parts would always be cheapest by post.

 Wind vane self steering from Mister Vee

 The Mister Vee systems were designed to provide an alternative to the systems that had not changed significantly in decades.
-Those systems were (and still are) heavy, expensive and insensitive.
+Those systems were (and actually still are) heavy, expensive and not very sensitive.

 Because of the lower overall weight, using acetal/glass ball bearings became possible.
 By using these in almost all wind driven axis, the Mister Vee self steering systems are possibly the most sensitive systems around.
 But why would you care about that?